hrranger5/hafsa-devverse/README.md

 👋 Hi, I'm Hafsa!
 I'm a Full Stack Developer specializing in Python, Flask, Dialogflow, and MySQL.
-I'm passionate about creating intuitive AI-powered solutions and web applications.
+I'm passionate about creating AI-powered solutions and intuitive web applications.
 Let's build something cool together! 🚀

-python
-Copy
-Edit
+"Code is like humor.
+When you have to explain it, it’s bad."
+– Cory House

 class Hafsa:
     def __init__(self):
         self.title = "Full Stack Developer"